avaframe/AvaFrame/docs/moduleAna4Stats.rst

 * path to directory with peak files of com1DFA simulation results
 * configuration settings used for performing com1DFA simulations
 * path to avalanche directory
+* parameter that was varied to perform avalanche simulations (e.g. release thickness)
-* optional name of simulation scenario
+* optional name of simulation scenario (e.g. release Scenario)
+* optional parameters dictionary that provides criteria for filtering avalanche simulations

 Outputs